Business

 Shocking to see oil do this: Generac Holdings CEO

-Now, as russian troops continue to flow in to , we have to look at what’s going on with the build-up of the crisis.
+Now, as russian troops continue to flow in to ukraine, we have to look at what’s going on with the build-up of the crisis.
 That has really just happened in the last 36 hours.
-U.S firm generac is saying that sales of its home standby generators in both russia and , those sales have dramatically increased generator use natural gas to power up homes and businesses.
+U.S firm generac is saying that sales of its home standby generators in both russia and ukraine, those sales have dramatically increased generator use natural gas to power up homes and businesses.
 So clearly, this is now a major issue.

 We have right now generac holdings chairman and ceo aaron, yatfell, first aaron.
 Thank you for joining us.
 You’Ve got teams on the ground, uh number one.
 How are they doing?
 Are they safe and number two?